AjKundnani/Gen1-TrustedLaunch/README.md

 This error occurs for one of following reason:

-- There is no free space available on the system volume.
+- There is no free space available on the system volume
 - System volume is corrupted.
 You can validate by trying to Shrink Volume by few MBs under Disk Management console.
 Use command `chkdsk C:/v/f` to repair system volume.
+- `Virtual Disk Service` is not running or unable to communicate successfully.

 ### D Drive assigned to System Reserved Post upgrade